klaveriuzent/go_user_service/README.md

 and you can use Swagger to test the API endpoints.

 ## Database Management
 To manage the database, you can use a database management tool such as DBeaver.
-Connect to the PostgreSQL database using the connection details specified in the `.env.local` file (other option use `.env`).
+Connect to the PostgreSQL database using the connection details specified in the `.env.local` file (other option you can use `.env` with edit `main.go`).
 Once connected, you can create tables, insert data, and perform other database operations as needed.

 ## Contributing
 If you would like to contribute to this project, please fork the repository and submit a pull request.
 We welcome contributions of all kinds, including bug fixes, feature additions, and documentation improvements.